ikara35/air_traffic_automation/README.md

 ---

 ## ⚙️ Setup Instructions
-1. Clone the repo
+1. Clone the repo.
-2. Configure `.env` with API keys and DB credentials
+2. Configure `.env` with API keys and DB credentials.
-3. Run `script.py` or trigger workflow
+3. Run `script.py` or trigger workflow.

 ---